sistla-gautam/second-brain/2Areas/NicheSolv/Reports.md

 		- having some problem with the connection with both of them. mostly has to do with the SQL string
 		- need to establish a connection and then create a compose file to run both the containers in tandem
 	- Sept 10, 2024
-		- looked into capturing the token in the front end and then tried to processk it in the client itself than in the server
+		- looked into capturing the token in the front end and then tried to process it in the client itself than in the server
 		- tried to get the different ways in which the backend server will be able to get the URL and log the user in
 		- was not possible to do so
 		- looked into an alternative way of logging the user in, but faced other issue of the application not having the correct type of tenants being passed